-It includes several testing types which are used for evaluating the usability of any application, a block of code or particular software package.
+It includes several testing types which are used for evaluating the usability of any application, a block of code, or a particular software package.
 So here is the list of various types of testing:

 1. Unit Testing

-It is the most common and type of White Box Testing done on the application.
+It is the most common type of White Box Testing done on the application.
 Unit Testing is done on each unit/ block of code after it is developed.
 Unit testing is mostly performed by the programmer.
-As per the perspective of a software developer, you need to produce a few code lines.
+As per the perspective of a software developer , you need to produce a few code lines.
 Then test these codes to make sure that codes are working before continuing Unit Testing.
 It helps to recognize a majority of errors in the early lifecycle of software development.
-Therefore bugs and errors can be identified by a smooth and cheaper way.
+Therefore bugs and errors can be identified in a smooth and cheaper way.

-In this type of testing, the tester has full information of the application’s comprehensive network, source code, IP addresses and server.
-The primary aim of this testing is to penetrate or attack the codes from various angles for exposing security threats and find errors in it.
+In this type of testing, the tester has full information on the application's comprehensive network, source code, IP addresses, and server.
+The primary aim of this testing is to penetrate or attack the codes from various angles to expose security threats and find errors in them.

 This type of testing is used for discovering the most suitable coding techniques so that testers can expand a software solution.